aimat-lab/gcnn_keras/README.md

         self.graph_labels = None
         self.graph_attributes = None
 ```
-or the extension to geometric information addition to the graph's structure.
+or the extension to geometric information in addition to the graph's structure.
 ```python
 from kgcnn.data.base import MemoryGraphDataset